CW: drugs (fictional), overdose, withdrawal, magical thinking, hallucination, dehumanized demographic (fictional), police equivalent

 TO ANY WHO WOULD EVER PERISH

 So Miho and Yuka are to her right and left but together, equidistant from her, Chére can't remember who was which.
 Miho, she labels the one to her left, Yuka the one to her right.
 All three tuning their steam strains but of course she’s the most desperate.
-They'd modded the choker into a MK II.
-Flex Band, but without guidance she sees her success rate down the astrological line as 0%.
+They'd modded the choker into a MK II. stitch-band, but without guidance she sees her success rate down the astrological line as 0%.
 They’re ladling out front, dosing the Holics from the invoked steam, the sanctified noodle broth a byproduct of the invocation ritual.
 The crones tell her the path of the Steam-Strainer comes with both peril and reward.
 The peril is total dissolution into the void’s negative.
 The reward, she's told, has something to do with her immortal soul.
 Straining information from the crones is practice for sifting through the steam itself.

 She stirs in an absent mind.
 A couple is sloping their way to the stand, eyes vitro-dyed lilac and violet, as if made for each other.
 When they talk to her first and not Yuka or Miho, it intrudes; she's confused for a second.
 They want to split a large bowl.
 It’s all comfy, she thinks.
 Their structure, she’s learned, is commensalist: it doesn’t harm the larger Belly.